Mclmadden/CB68/Week_6.md

 ### Wednesday 3/1

 Loop through tracers and create moment 0 maps with molecular tracer labeled on the figure.
+Saved as pngs.

 $$Moment 0: M_0 \int I dx$$